June 1, 2022

 - GRADUATE STUDENT AWARDS (optional):

-- Students wishing to enter the student competition must meet the July 10, 2020, deadline for abstract submission, and select the competition they wish to enter at the time of submission.
+- Students wishing to enter the competition must meet the primary deadline for abstract submission, and select the competition they wish to enter at the time of submission.

-- Students may enter ONLY ONE ABSTRACT (one oral OR one poster) for competition in ONE award competition.
+- Students may enter ONLY ONE ABSTRACT in ONE award competition, but are welcome to submit more than one abstract for presentation.

 - American Association of Veterinary Immunologists (AAVI)